 Merrill Lynch, Pierce, Fenner & Smith Inc (BofA Securities and Merrill)

-BofA Securities is Bank of America’s investment banking division.
-Headquartered in New York, it provides prime broker-dealer and broker activities, as well as services related to research, mergers and acquisitions, equity and debt capital markets, trading, lending, risk management, and liquidity and payments management.
+BofA Securities is Bank of America's investment banking division, with its headquarters in New York.
+It provides prime broker-dealer and broker activities and services related to research, mergers and acquisitions.
+They also deal in equity and debt capital markets, trading, lending, risk management, and liquidity and payments management.

-Also headquartered in New York, Merrill is Bank of America’s investing and wealth management division and oversees some $2.3 trillion in client assets.
+Also headquartered in New York, Merrill is BofA’s investing and wealth management division overseeing $2.3 trillion in client assets.
 Like BofA Securities, Merrill offers prime broker and brokerage firm services.
 This division also operates an electronic trading platform called Merrill Edge.

 - Merrill Lynch Wealth Management